leoferres/leoferres.github.io/nlp.md

 This is simply a list of topics, I'd be very interesting in hearing what students might be interested in as well.
 Shoot me [an email](emailto:lferres@udd.cl)!

 {% include image.html
    img="./images/my_twitter_wordcloud.png"
-            title="test"
+   title="Twitter shaped wordcloud"
-            caption="Wordcloud of all the papers in the ACM DL with \"Twitter\" in the title." %}
+   caption="Word-Cloud of papers in the ACM DL with \"Twitter\" in the title." %}

+**A short history**: to "come up" with this list of topics, I took all the papers in the ACM DL with the word "Twitter" in the title.
+Once this was done (about 1300 papers), I manually chose which ones could be helpful.
+This [curated list](./downloadables/acm_curated.csv) had all the "keywords" associated with them and after some light pre-processing I built the wordcloud above using [this file](./downloadables/acm_wcloud.csv).

 ## Scheduling